Top Senate Republican opposes Obama labor nominee Perez

 “There’s no doubt that many nominations are killed by being drawn out and wearing down the nominee,” Binder said, explaining that the longer the delay until a vote, the more time opposition can “fester and grow.”

-Additional reporting by Ayesha Rascoe; Editing by Cynthia Osterman and Eric Walsh
+Reporting by Rachelle Younglai and Roberta Rampton; Additional reporting by Ayesha Rascoe; Editing by Cynthia Osterman, Eric Walsh and Eric Beech